 Gwangju is the city of the sun and light.
 As the City of Light, its citizens look to the sun and live towards the light.

-This spirit has been the driving force by which Gwangju citizens have overcome each difficult time and have become a leading power in history.
-It has been inherited as a symbol of our spirits across the society.
+This spirit has been the driving force by which Gwangju citizens have overcome difficult times and have become a leading power in history.
+It has been inherited as a symbol of our spirits across society.

-- The design of the city's slogan, "Your Partner Gwangju," shows that the letters "Y" and "P," which is changing into the shape of people with their arms around each other's shoulders, represents companionship and friendship.
+- The design of the city's slogan, "Your Partner Gwangju," has the letters "Y" and "P," which change into the shape of people with their arms around each other's shoulders, and represent companionship and friendship.
 The colors reflect the previous emblem, using orange to represent light, dark green to symbolize the creation of life and an environmentally-progressive attitude, and deep blue to reflect harmony and peace among humankind.
-Through the spirits of light and life, the slogan shows the desire to play a role of pioneer towards a true harmony and a spirit of community among regions, countries and the world.
+Through the spirits of light and life, the slogan shows the desire to play the role of pioneer towards a true harmony and a spirit of community among regions, countries and the world.